 Of course, symptoms of dementia, such as Alzheimer's disease can rob a person of capacity and memory.
 Individuals with memory loss (even in the earlier stages) present a unique challenge both in learning (retention) and in class handling.
-One attribute of someone with dementia is a lack of empathy, or tolerance of others, with behavioral outcomes of anger or irritation not commensurate with the trigger.
+One possible attribute of someone with dementia is a lack of empathy, or tolerance of others, with behavioral outcomes of anger or irritation not commensurate with the trigger.
 In other words, demonstrations of needless frustration and anger out of proportion to the reality of the situation.
 Also, short term memory can be impaired requiring directions and coaching to be measured and possibly repeated.
 Consideration of "partnering" so the individual is always with someone else may be helpful.
-Most seniors are sympathetic to persons with such conditions and don't mind participating in helping to ensure their safety and well being when asked.
-If partnering is used, it is best to rotate the responsibility among those willing and able to participate to ensure others are not unduly burdened.
+Most seniors are sympathetic to persons with such conditions and don't mind participating in helping to ensure their safety and well-being when asked.
+A terrific story was shared during a previous Senior Specialist event wherein the participant informed the group of his experience skiing with his friends including a member with progressive dementia.
+The group had skied together for years and knew each other well.
+As their friend progressively became forgetful, eventually requiring reminders when to load and exit chairs and which run to take - she NEVER forgot how to actual ski.
+The smile on her face while flowing down the mountain gave everyone else tremendous satisfaction in knowing that they were contributing to their friend's quality of life.